-A human papillomavirus (HPV) test is done to check for a high-risk HPV infection in women.
+A human papillomavirus (HPV) test is done to check for a high-risk HPV infection.
+Like a Pap test, an HPV test is done on a sample of cells collected from the cervix.
 HPV is a sexually transmitted infection (STI).
 An HPV test checks for the genetic material (DNA) of the human papillomavirus.
-Like a Pap test, an HPV test is done on a sample of cells collected from the cervix.
+The information on this page will describe the HPV test and cervical cancer screening.
+HPV testing is also done for neck, throat, and penile cancers.

-In Alberta, HPV testing is not done as part of a regular pap test.
-In certain cases, the test may be done in response to the presence of abnormal cells identified from a Pap test.
+In Alberta, HPV testing is not done as part of a regular cervical cancer screen.
+In certain cases, the test may be done in response to the presence of abnormal cells identified from a cervical cancer screen.
 The HPV test is not paid for by Alberta Health Care Insurance at this time.

 This test is used to show whether a high-risk type of HPV is present.
-In women, high-risk types of HPV (such as types 16, 18, 31, and 45) cause changes in the cells of the cervix that can be seen as abnormal changes on a Pap test.
-Abnormal cervical cell changes may resolve on their own without treatment.
-But some untreated cervical cell changes can progress to serious abnormalities and may lead to cervical cancer over time if they are not treated.
+High-risk types of HPV (such as types 16, 18, 31, and 45) cause changes in the cells of the cervix that can be seen as abnormal changes on a Pap test.
+Abnormal cervical cell changes may get better on their own without treatment.
+But some cervical cell changes can progress to serious problems.
+They may lead to cervical cancer over time if they're not treated.

 A Pap test or an HPV test can be used to screen for cervical cancer.
-Most cervical cancer screening programs use Pap tests to screen for cervical cancer.
 An HPV test may be done at the same time as a Pap test or by itself.
 The results of an HPV test can help doctors decide if further tests or treatments are needed.

-You will be asked to empty your bladder just before the test, both for your own comfort and to help with the examination.
+You may be asked to empty your bladder just before the test, both for your own comfort and to help with the examination.

 For this test, you need to remove your clothes below the waist and drape a paper or cloth covering around your waist.
-You will then lie on your back on an examination table with your feet raised and supported by stirrups.
+You will then lie on your back on an examination table with your knees bent and legs and feet supported by footrests.
 This allows your doctor to examine your vagina and genital area.

-Your health professional will insert an instrument called a speculum into your vagina.
-The speculum gently spreads apart the vaginal walls, allowing the inside of the vagina and the cervix to be examined.
+Your health professional will place an instrument called a speculum into your vagina.
+The speculum opens the vagina a little bit, allowing the inside of the vagina and the cervix to be examined.